superfeedr/documentation/subscribers.md

 ### XML based feeds

-Our *historical* use case is to allow you to subscribe to RSS or Atom feeds and get that content pushed to you in realtime.
+Our *historical* use case is to allow you to subscribe to RSS or Atom feeds and get that content pushed to you in real-time.
 These are also normalized (see the [schema section](/schema.html)) for easier consumption on your end.
 We support RSS, Atom and RDF, as well as a couple of namespaces.

 > Updates will be detected **when one or more item has been added** to the feed and the notification will only include this (or these) new items as well as part of the feed's main attributes (title, ... etc).